Rocket Lab: Public company (2021–present)

 In November 2024, news reports said the company threatened an academic in New Zealand with a defamation lawsuit for comments that Rocket Lab was involved with US military control over nuclear weapons.

-In May 2025, Rocket Lab entered into an agreement to acquire Geost.
-This has increased their total headcount by 115 highly trained professionals bringing Rocket Lab’s total headcount to more than 2,600 employees.
+In May 2025, Rocket Lab entered into an agreement to acquire GEOST.
+This has increased their total headcount by 115, bringing Rocket Lab's total headcount to more than 2,600 employees.